Stovetop Mac and Cheese with Squash and Chorizo

 The title of this dish is way too long for something so simple.
-I’ve already made this cheesy, slightly spicy pasta several times on a whim, using ingredients I already had in my kitchen.
+I’ve made this cheesy, slightly spicy pasta several times on a whim, using ingredients I already had in my kitchen.
 Naming recipes is one of the oddest challenges of blogging.
 You’ve got the recipe figured out, the photos taken, the post written, and yet you still have to come up with a title that summarizes this thing you’ve put all this work into.
 Is it just me?

 The rest of the dish is a reminder, at least for me, about how a few excellent ingredients can turn a good dish to great.
 This pasta was transformed by a particularly good, very sharp, cheese that Frank found at our local grocery store, and what is possibly the best chorizo I have ever had.
 The chorizo is a local find from a farmer’s market vendor here in Bangkok who also sells an incredible bacon that I have been hoarding in my freezer for a special occasion (or Tuesday night BLT).